Ultimate Guide to Becoming a Better Defender In Basketball

 Practice all types and be comfortable knowing the best way to read any screen.

-2 Of The Best Defenders in the NBA
+Learning From The Best Defenders in the NBA

 After everything we’ve talked about the best thing to do is study great defensive players.